akash2237778/pubgrade-signer/README.md

-# Docker Image Signing and CI/CD Trigger Guide
+# Docker Image Signing and Pubgrade Trigger Guide

 This guide outlines the steps to tag a Docker image, sign it with Docker Content Trust, manage keys, and trigger a pubgrade using a curl command.